Article Written by Randi G. Fine, Narcissistic Abuse Expert

 9. Do you have trouble defining and protecting your personal boundaries?

 If your friend has been needy for a significant amount of time and the imbalance has become the pattern of your relationship, it will be very difficult to change the nature of your friendship.
-Whatever you give will never be satisfactory or enough for them.

 There are ways to deal with a needy friend.
 Here are some suggestions:

 1. Be honest.
 Tell your friend what is bothering you and how it is affecting you.
 Explain that you just can’t play that role anymore.